Welcome to Year 1!

 Across the year, Year 1 will have a castle topic which will lead onto a trip to one of the castles.
 We look at all the seasons, including the changing weather patterns and what happens during each season e.g. changing leaves in Autumn.
 We will also cover a number of investigations relating to our science and maths topics.

-In ENGLISH the children will continue to develop reading skills through guided reading and sharing a variety of fiction and non-fiction texts.
-We will work on writing simple sentences using a range of differing punctuation such as exclamation and question marks.
-Our main objective this term is for all children to read and spell all 40+ phonemes from the 2014 curriculum.
+In ENGLISH the children will develop their reading through guided reading and sharing a variety of fiction and non-fiction texts.
+We will work on writing simple sentences using capital letters and full stops correctly as well as exploring further simple punctuation.
+We will be using a selection of traditional fairy tales as a stimulus for writing, looking at different characters and settings.

 All children will be provided with the necessary equipment e.g. pencils, rubbers etc… Please do not send your child in with a pencil case.